dkpro/dkpro-tc/pages/DKProTcDeepLearning_1_0_0.md

 * \<MachineLearningAdapter>-ExperimentName-*
 * Evaluation-ExperimentName-*

 The `InitTaskDeep` folders contain the provided training and testing data converted into an internal data format. `EmbeddingTask` takes care of pruning the provied embedding (if one was provided) or initializes missing words with a random vector.
 This step does nothing if no embedding is provided. `VectorizationTask` transforms the training and testing data into a flat file format, which is provied in `<MachineLearningAdapter>` to the deep learning code.
-The `Evaluation` module
+The results per instance and some more low-level information can be found in the `<MachineLearningAdapter>` folder.